-- For the most part, I’m comfortable making permanent changes to my home, but I’ve seen messed up wallpaper firsthand, and it’s not awesome.
-Removable wallpaper takes a lot of the worry out of that.
+- For the most part, I’m comfortable making permanent changes to my home, but I’ve seen messed-up wallpaper firsthand, and it’s not awesome.
+Removable wallpaper takes a lot of the worry out of decor updates.

 - The cost of removable wallpaper was comparable to the cost of buying permanent!
 Before I started price shopping, I was under the impression that adhesive would cost more, so I was pleasantly surprised to find a lot of designs in the $50-$100/roll range for 75+ sq. ft..